"Global and Local Perspectives on Military History" Scholarly Conference

 Individual paper proposals are also welcome.
 These should include a 150-200 word abstract and a one-page cv with current address.

-All proposals should be sent to History-Conf@wiu.edu.
+All proposals should be sent to History-Conf@wiu.edu by November 1, 2022.
 All submissions will be reviewed by the program committee, whose decisions will be final.
-Selected proposals will be announced before April 30, 2022.
+Selected proposals will be announced before January 15, 2023.

 The conference may be affected by COVID-19 health, safety, and travel restrictions, and will abide by all COVID-19 safety guidelines.